eProsima/Fast-DDS-docs/docs/fastdds/discovery/includes/disc_settings.rst

 Discovery settings
 ------------------

-The following sections list and describe the settings available for each of the discovery mechanisms previously defined.
+The following sections list and describe the settings available for each of the previously defined discovery mechanisms, as well as how to define the DomainParticipantListener discovery callbacks.

 .. toctree::
     :maxdepth: 2